optimizely/nuclear-js/README.md

 #### `Nuclear.toImmutable(value)`

 Coerces a value to its immutable counterpart, can be called on any type safely.
-It will convert Objects to `Immutable.Map` and Arrays to `Immutable.List`
+It will convert Objects to `Immutable.Map` and Arrays to `Immutable.List`.

 #### `Nuclear.toJS(value)`